 Support locations and the number of employees dedicated to support (e.g. telephone support, typical response times, etc.).

-Systems and modules to interfaces currently in use in Ontario, such as pharmacies, patient portals, laboratories and even OntarioMDs Hospital Report Manager (HRM).
+Systems and modules to interfaces currently in use in Ontario, such as pharmacies, patient portals, laboratories and even OntarioMD′s Hospital Report Manager (HRM).

 References for other practices with whom the vendor may have performed a migration or done business with before]